HardikHajela/Buy-N-Borrow/readme.md

 6. As a Library Employee, I’d like to refuse a book being sold from Leddy library through Bookstore

 Sprint3:
-1. As a bookstore employee, I’d like to press a button to view the bookstore inventory 	Ebuka
+1. As a bookstore employee, I’d like to press a button to view the bookstore inventory
 2. As a bookstore employee, I’d like to press a button to view the market for books
 3. As a bookstore employee, I’d like to press a button to order books from the market
-4. As a bookstore employee, I’d like to use a dropdown menu to filter the bookstore inventory by [None, Academic, and Non-Academic] Ebuka
+4. As a bookstore employee, I’d like to use a dropdown menu to filter the bookstore inventory by [None, Academic, and Non-Academic]
-5. As a bookstore employee, I’d like to click a button to view the list of books available in the library anu
+5. As a bookstore employee, I’d like to click a button to view the list of books available in the library
 6. As a bookstore employee, I’d like to click a button to request a book from the library
-7. As a bookstore employee, I’d like to click a button to review the list of books requested by the bookstoreAnu
+7. As a bookstore employee, I’d like to click a button to review the list of books requested by the bookstore
-8. As a library Employee, I’d like to click a button to review the list of books requested by the bookstoreAnu
+8. As a library Employee, I’d like to click a button to review the list of books requested by the bookstore
-9. As a library employee, I’d like to select a requested book I’d like to approve Baljot
+9. As a library employee, I’d like to select a requested book I’d like to approve

 As a library employee, I’d like to select a requested book I’d like to reject Baljot